it-projects-llc/tg-addons/tg_partner_event/README.rst

  Link partner to events modifications for Tribal Gathering
 ===========================================================

-* Does not update attendee partner in registration
+* Does not update attendee partner in registration, if related attendee partner changed email

 Credits
 =======